Svenoor/DiceRollGame/README.md

 - Calculates and displays the total score for each player, including bonus points.
 - Determines and displays the winning team based on the total scores.

+## Creation

+-This project was created in Fall 2022, following my first C++ classes.
+It represents an early exploration into programming concepts and the --application of C++ in a practical project.

 ## How to Use

 1. **Compile the Program**: